Mature Students Career Support

 - Have your CV ready in PDF format as you will need to upload the document when completing the booking.

-Careers Consultations are a longer 30 minute individual meeting with a Careers Advisor.
-Careers Consultations are available Monday - Thursday.
+Careers Consultations are a longer 30-minute individual meetings with a Careers Advisor.
+Careers Consultations are available Monday - Friday.
 Log into CareersConnect to book your appointment.
 Appointments are available online, or on-campus.

 Meet a Careers Advisor to discuss:

 - CV preparation